 ||Friday 20 May

 ||Monday 20 June

 |Thursday 11 August

 Processing the applications

-Each application is processed in the next possible meeting of the Doctoral Programme Committee when all the required materials have been received.
+Each application will be processed in the next possible Doctoral Programme Committee meeting, if all the required application documents have been received by the deadline given.
 Only applications with all the required materials will be processed.
 Incomplete applications will be rejected, unless the missing materials are sent by the deadline given.
 The right to pursue a degree will be valid only after the dean has granted the right and the applicant has accepted the offer of admission.
-The applicant has one month to accept the offer and cannot postpone the start of the right to pursue a degree.*
+The applicant has two weeks time to accept the offer and cannot postpone the start of the right to pursue a degree.*

 From 1 August 2016 onwards applicants who have been given an offer of admission may accept only one student place leading to a higher education degree in Finland during one academic term (Universities Act 558/2009).
 Higher education degrees include bachelor’s, master’s, and doctoral degrees awarded by universities as well as degrees from universities of applied sciences.

 The academic terms run from 1 August to 31 December and from 1 January to 31 July.
 The acceptance of a student place is binding and cannot be cancelled.
 Even if the accepted applicants postpone the commencement of studies or give up their right to study, they cannot accept another study place leading to a higher education degree starting the same academic term.